 - Use broth instead of water to add more flavor to the rice.

-- If you do not have sweet soy sauce, substitute 1:1 with regular soy sauce and add sugar or honey, using a ratio of 1 tablespoon soy sauce to 1 teaspoon sweetener.
-Adjust the amount of sweetener to taste.
+- If you do not have sweet soy sauce, substitute 1:1 with regular soy sauce.
+Then add sugar or honey, starting with a ratio of 1 teaspoon sweetener to 1 tablespoon soy sauce.
+Add more sweetener to taste.

 - Adjust the oyster sauce, sweet soy sauce, and white pepper to taste.